pepubear/blog-portfolio/src/content/post/senior-network/index.md

 During this past junior year, I was given a great opportunity to start the framework and evaluation of the soon-to-be senior network with a fellow classmate.
 I've always wanted to do hands-on networking projects, beginning with my Proxmox home lab environment.
 However, with this project, we can implement a solution that teaches both my partner and me the inner workings of a real, small/medium-sized business' internal network.

 Our program has always needed an improved network, especially during our Cyberpatriot XV competition.
-The file transfer speed was extremely slow and it was apparent the program was in need of an upgrade, but we needed knowledgable engineers to do so.
+The file transfer speed was extremely slow and it was apparent the program was in need of an upgrade, but we needed knowledgeable engineers to do so.
 As a result, My partner and I stepped in for that role!

-After testing our solutions, we were able to improve network speeds, productivity, and learning throughputs by a tremendous amount.
+After testing our solutions, we were able to improve network speeds, productivity, and learning throughput by a tremendous amount.
 Our solution was a huge success in the program and received wonderful acclaim from students and our teacher!

-PS: In this blog I will not discuss much about the specfic devices in our network, mostly just solution/ network architecture.
+PS: In this blog I will not discuss much about the specific devices in our network, mostly just solution/ network architecture.

-Some of the software we used to troubleshoot and pen-test include:
+Some of the software we used to troubleshoot, and pen-test include:

 - Iperf3, certifying network speeds and transmissions
 - Nmap, verifying open/ closed ports
 - Nessus, detailed scans for our solutions
-- Kerbrute, Active Directory kerberos enumeration and testing
+- Kerbrute, Active Directory Kerberos enumeration and testing
 - Enum4Linux, enumerating SMB information for our NAS solution
 - Wireshark, discovering device broadcasts and verifying IP address/ DNS queries and requests